 Atlanta Palms is happy to offer the following smaller and lower growing palm plants:

-- Needle Palm: Native needle palm trees are cold-hardy to -5℉ and have a clumping and spreading habit, forming dense canopies of deeply divided fan-shaped fronds.
-It slowly obtains an average height of 5 to 8 feet and rates as one of the best trees for pool privacy.
-The hardy palm is useful and attractive, used as a ground cover or to fill in bare areas with instant greenery.
+- Needle Palm: Native needle palm trees are cold-hardy to 0°F with short dips to -5℉ and have a clumping and spreading habit, forming dense canopies of deeply divided fan-shaped fronds.
+It slowly obtains an average height of 4 to 6 feet when in USDA zones 6-8.
+It is one of the best palms for pools, given its tolerance of wet soils and marshy areas.
+The hardy palm is useful and attractive, used as a ground cover or to fill in bare areas with instant greenery, without being affected by the constant splashing and wet soil that comes with the pool area.

-- Green Saw Palmetto: A sturdy and hardy Georgia native that’s extremely cold-hardy, a green saw palmetto withstands lows of 10℉ and brief dips to zero.
-The lower growing palm develops multiple trunks covered in lush canopies of small and stiff fan-shaped fronds.
-Like other small palm trees for pool areas, it’s attractive used as a filler, ground cover, and even for added privacy, as the slow-grower eventually grows 5 to 10 feet tall.
+- Green Saw Palmetto: A sturdy and hardy Georgia native that’s cold-hardy, the green saw palmetto withstands lows of 10℉ with drops to 5°F. The lower growing palm develops multiple trunks covered in lush canopies of small and stiff fan-shaped fronds.
+Like other small palm trees for pool areas, it’s attractive used as a filler, ground cover, and even for added privacy, as the slow-grower eventually grows 5-6 feet tall when in USDA zones 7b-8, and can grow up to 10 feet when in USDA zones 9-11.

-- Silver Saw Palmetto: Silver saw palmettos offer all the desired qualities and uses of its relative Green Saw Palmetto, including its cold hardiness.
+- Silver Saw Palmetto: Silver saw palmettos offer all the desired qualities and uses of its relative, the Green Saw Palmetto, including its cold hardiness.
 The major difference is this palmetto sports showy silvery-blue fan-shaped fronds, which can add extra appeal to your pool area.

 The Best Palm Trees for Pool Areas